-Students develop a portfolio of 3-D, 2-D or Drawing works while keeping in mind the three major concerns that reflect first year college level standards which are: a sense of quality, the student's concentration on a particular visual interest and the students need for breadth of experience in the formal, technical and expressive means of art.
-These portfolios include 20-24 pieces of your best work.
+Students develop a portfolio of 2-Dimensional works while keeping in mind the three major concerns that reflect first year college level standards which are: a sense of quality, the student's concentration on a particular visual interest and the students need for breadth of experience in the formal, technical, and expressive means of art.
+These portfolios include 15-20 pieces of your best work.
 The choices of technique, medium, style, form, subject and content are made by the student in consultation with the teacher.
-Course fee: \$10 for Drawing 2-D and \$15 for 3-D.